 We enjoyed staying in Aurora's Manora Furnished Apartments with Wi-Fi between Jan.4-10.
-We chose the Manora Guest House because there would be plenty of room for 3 guests (Bill, my mom, and myself), we’d have Internet access plus, it was just the next town over from Cebu City closer to the Port where we would have to jump on a ferry to our next adventure to Bohol.
-It was a special trip since none of us have ever been to Cebu and I flew my mom, from Manila, to see a different part of the Philippines.
-Fairly new travelers renting from owners versus staying at a hotel, you always have some doubt if the ad matches what you actually get upon arrival.
+We chose the Manora Guest House because there would be plenty of room for 3 guests (Bill, my mom, and myself), we’d have Internet access.
+Plus, it was just the next town over from Cebu City closer to the port where we plan to jump on a ferry to our next adventure in Bohol.
+It was a special trip since none of us have ever been to Cebu.
+I flew my mom, from Manila, to see a different part of the Philippines.
+Renting a vacation property versus staying at a hotel, we had some doubt if their ad matches what you actually get upon arrival.
 Happy to say that the pictures, represented on Airbnb, matched what we saw when we walked into the apartment.

 (Noise Level) It’s a residential area so the only passerby’s in tricycles or cars honking was minimal compared to a stay in the city.

 (Air Quality) We were hoping the air pollution would be better than staying in Cebu City.
 It probably was for the most part, but on our last night, we returned from a day out, and the master bedroom smelled like smokers combined with pollution possibly from cars.
 My mom and I slept in the other room that had twin beds.
 I noticed that the master bedroom door to a balcony had a semi-large but thin crack in it.
 Maybe that’s how the smell seeped in?
 Also, the stairway window was cracked open permanently hence the living room/kitchen area stayed cool from the a/c downstairs but the stairway/upstairs walkway would be warm.